How to Fix Amazon Fire TV & Firestick Won’t Connect to Wi-Fi Internet

 • If it does, then connect to it as you usually would.

-Move your Router Setup Closer to the Fire TV Stick Device
+Move your Router Setup Closer to the Firestick Streaming Device

 Move-your-Router-Setup-Closer-to-the-Fire-TV-Stick-Device